dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ### getFaceObjectRotation(iObj, iFace):

+	Description:

-	getFaceObjectRotation(iObj, iFace) - get face object rotation to apply to the new created object at face.
+		Gets face object rotation to apply to the new created object at face.
 		Object created at face with this rotation should be up from the face.

-##### Args:
+##### Description:

 		iObj: object with the face
 		iFace: face object